Wojttekja/Systems-Biology-project-1/.github/ISSUE_TEMPLATE/Standard_Template.md

 ---
-name: Item Title
+name: New Item
-description: Suggest a New Item
+about: Suggest a New Item
 ---

 # [TITLE]